Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 ### PartialOrd / Ord

-As you can imagine, `PartialOrd` and `Ord` have a similar relationship to each other as `PartialEq` and `Eq`, and indeed:
+As you can imagine, `PartialOrd` and `Ord` have a similar relationship to each other as `Partial EQ` and `EQ`, and indeed:
-- `PartialOrd` can only be applied to types with `PartialEq`
+- `PartialOrd` can only be applied to types with `Partial EQ`
-- `Ord` can only be applied to types with `Eq` (and `PartialOrd`)
+- and `Ord` can only be applied to types with `EQ` (and `Partial Ord`)

-Both `PartialOrd` and `Ord` have one Required method each (`partial_cmp` and `cmp` respectively) as well as some Provided methods with default behaviour.
+Both `PartialOrd` and `Ord` have one Required method each (`partial comp` and `comp` respectively) as well as some Provided methods with default behaviour.

-The required methods of each trait use the `Ordering` type which looks roughly like this:
+The required methods of each trait use the `Ordering` enum which looks roughly like this:

-`PartialEq` is what gives us our usual greater than (`>`), less than (`<`), greater or equal to (`>=`)  and less than or equal to (`<=`) behaviour, through the use of the methods `gt`, `lt`, `ge` and `le` respectively,
+`Partial EQ` is what gives us our usual greater than (`>`), less than (`<`), greater or equal to (`>=`)  and less than or equal to (`<=`) behaviour, through the use of the methods `gt`, `lt`, `ge` and `le` respectively,

-Unless these methods are implemented, their default behaviour relies on `partial_cmp`, which returns `Option<Ordering>`.
+Unless these methods are implemented, their default behaviour relies on `partial_cmp`, which returns an `Option` of `Ordering`.

 Again, using floating point numbers, it's easy to see why we use an `Option` on our comparisons.

 When comparing `NaN`, is it greater than, less than, or equal to `NaN`?

-We can't determine that, so we use the `None` variant to represent that.
+We can't determine the answer, so we use the `None` variant to represent that.

-One important thing to bear in mind when deriving `PartialOrd` is that although, yes you can do it if all parts of your type implement `PartialOrd`, when derived on structs, it will first check the ordering of the first field, and only move on to the next field if the first fields are equal.
+One important thing to bear in mind when deriving `Partial Ord` is that although, yes, you can do it if all parts of your type implement `Partial Ord`, there's a catch!

+When derived on structs, it will first check the ordering of the first field, and only move on to the next field if the first fields are equal.

-To look at why that might not give you the behaviour you expect, lets imagine a rectangle with width and height.
+To understand why that might not give us the behaviour we expect, lets imagine a rectangle with width and height.

-By deriving the behaviour for Partial Ord, Rust will first compare the width, and only if those are equal compare the height, leading to this weird behaviour.
+By deriving the behaviour for `Partial Ord`, Rust will first compare the width, and only if those are equal compare the height.

+This means that if the width is larger in one rectangle, then according to the derived behaviour, it's the larger rectangle, even if the height of the other rectangle is significantly larger.

-For this reason, it's quite likely that you'd want to implement `PartialOrd` yourself, depending on how you think types should be compared.
+For this reason, it's quite likely that you'd want to implement `Partial Ord` yourself, depending on how you think types should be compared.

 Instead of using the derived behaviour, lets create an area method for our rectangles, and use that to compare them to each other.

 I think, in this case, this makes more sense.

-Finally `Ord` isn't quite the same as `Eq` because it _does_ have methods:
+Finally `Ord` isn't quite the same as `EQ` because it _does_ have methods:
-- `cmp` which is like `partial_cmp` but returns `Ordering` without the `Option`
+- `comp` which is like `partial comp` but returns `Ordering` without the `Option`
 - `max` which returns the greater of the two values
 - `min` which returns the lesser
-- `clamp` which will return a value so long as its between two other values, or the closest value that is
+- and `clamp` which will return a value so long as its between two other values, or the closest value that is

-Like with `PartialOrd`, `Ord` can be derived but has the same ordering quirk.
+Like with `Partial Ord`, `Ord` can be derived but has the same ordering quirk.

-If we want to implement it ourselves, we only need to implement `cmp`, and the other methods can use that for their default behaviour.
+If we want to implement it ourselves, we only need to implement `comp`, and the other methods can use that for their default behaviour.

+However, you may still find some weird behaviour with `clamp` even if you do this so its anotther one you might want to override.

-Importantly, when implementing both `PartialOrd` _and_ `Ord`, the result of `partial_cmp` _must_ match `cmp`, though the compiler has no way of confirming this for you.
+Importantly, when implementing both `Partial Ord` _and_ `Ord`, the result of `partial comp` _must_ match `comp`, though the compiler has no way of confirming this for you.

-The easiest way to handle this is you need to manually implement `PartialOrd` is to simply call `cmp` and wrap it in an `Option`.
+The easiest way to handle this is you need to manually implement `Partial Ord` is to simply call `comp` and wrap it in an `Option`.

 Let's update our Rectangle

-Unlike `PartialEq`, neither `PartialOrd` nor `Ord` are generic, they can only be implemented where both the left hand side and the right hand side are the same type.
+Unlike `Partial EQ`, neither `Partial Ord` nor `Ord` are generic, they can only be implemented where both the left hand side and the right hand side are the same type.

 ### Clone (and Copy)